Nearly 2,500 years ago, a Greek wrestler, Milo of Croton, was regarded as the strongest person who had ever lived in the known world.

 In what was probably intended as a display of strength, Milo inserted his hands into the cleft to rend the tree.
 The wedges fell from the cleft, and the tree closed upon his hands, trapping him.

 Unable to free himself, the wrestler was devoured by wolves.

 Milo’s legendary strength and death have become the subjects of modern art and literature.
 His death was a popular subject in 18th-century art.

 In many images of this period, his killer is portrayed as a lion rather than wolves.
-In Pierre Puget’s sculpture Milo of Croton (1682), the work’s themes are the loss of strength with age, and the ephemeral nature of glory as symbolized by an Olympic trophy lying in the dust.
+In Pierre Puget’s sculpture, Milo of Croton (1682), the themes are the loss of strength with age and the ephemeral nature of glory as symbolized by an Olympic trophy lying in the dust.

 His death is also depicted in paintings.
-It is the subject of an eighteenth-century oil on canvas by Joseph-Benoît Suvée and a work by the eighteenth-century Irish painter James Barry.
+It is the subject of an eighteenth-century oil on canvas by Joseph-Benoît Suvée and a work of art by the eighteenth-century Irish painter, James Barry.

 In literature, François Rabelais compares Gargantua’s strength to that of Milo’s in Gargantua and Pantagruel, and Shakespeare refers anachronistically to “bull-bearing Milo” in Act 2 of Troilus and Cressida.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!